assembl/assembl/doc/INSTALL.rst

     git clone https://github.com/assembl/assembl.git
     cd assembl
-    fab env_dev install_single_server
+    fab -c configs/develop.rc install_single_server
-    fab env_dev bootstrap_from_checkout
+    fab -c configs/develop.rc bootstrap_from_checkout

-Note: If on Mac, command fab env_dev install_single_server outputs "Low level socket error: connecting to host localhost on port 22: Unable to connect to port 22 on 127.0.0.1", you have to go to System preferences > Sharing > check "Enable remote login", and retry the command.
+Note: If on Mac, command fab -c configs/develop.rc install_single_server outputs "Low level socket error: connecting to host localhost on port 22: Unable to connect to port 22 on 127.0.0.1", you have to go to System preferences > Sharing > check "Enable remote login", and retry the command.

 Note: If you get the following error: ``fabric.exceptions.NetworkError: Incompatible ssh server (no acceptable macs)`` Then you'll need to reconfigure your ssh server